Enron scandal: JEDI and Chewco

 In 1993, Enron established a joint venture in energy investments with CalPERS, the California state pension fund, called the Joint Energy Development Investments (JEDI).
 In 1997, Skilling, serving as Enron's chief operating officer (COO), asked CalPERS to join Enron in a separate investment.
 CalPERS was interested in the idea, but only if it could be terminated as a partner in JEDI.
 However, Enron did not want to show any debt from assuming CalPERS' stake in JEDI on its balance sheet.
-Chief Financial Officer (CFO) Fastow developed the special purpose entity Chewco Investments, a limited partnership (L.P.) which raised debt guaranteed by Enron and was used to acquire CalPERS's joint venture stake for $383 million.
+Chief Financial Officer (CFO) Fastow developed the special purpose entity Chewco Investments, a limited partnership (L.P.) that raised debt guaranteed by Enron and was used to acquire CalPERS's joint venture stake for $383 million.
 Because of Fastow's organization of Chewco, JEDI's losses were kept off of Enron's balance sheet.

-In autumn 2001, CalPERS and Enron's arrangement was discovered, which required the discontinuation of Enron's prior accounting method for Chewco and JEDI.
+In autumn of 2001, CalPERS and Enron's arrangement was discovered, which required the discontinuation of Enron's prior accounting method for Chewco and JEDI.
 This disqualification revealed that Enron's reported earnings from 1997 to mid-2001 would need to be reduced by $405 million and that the company's indebtedness would increase by $628 million.